 To try to protect our residents’ pocketbooks, Loveland attempted to terminate our contract with MSD.
 In order to do so, the City has been in litigation with MSD to regain control of our sewer plant and system.
 Unfortunately, the City of Loveland did not prevail in its lawsuit, including being denied an appearance at the US Supreme Court, the last step in the appeals process.
 This means that the City of Loveland has no control over sewer rates, which comprise the vast majority of the charges you see on your bill.

-If you would like to voice a complaint about your sewer rates, please call MSD at 513-352-4900.
+If you would like to voice a complaint about your sewer rates, have questions about your bill, or have an emergency such as a sewer backup, please contact the MSD Customer Care Center at 513-352-4900.